Customer Churn Prediction

 - Data Quality: Ensuring that data used to establish causal links is accurate and comprehensive.

-At a aggregate level churn/ attrition % is a end of period fact.
+At an aggregate level, churn/attrition % is an end-of-period fact.
 Customer churn rate is the percentage of customers who have gone from active to inactive during the analysis period.
 The denominator for the churn rate is the number of active customers at the beginning of the period, and the numerator is churn.

-A predictive model establishes causality between seemingly disparate events e.g. low balance in wallet, app errors while loading moneies during the obersation period to the probability that a customer may never return due to degraded experience.
-A predictive model trained on historical data of casauation predicts probability of churn in prediction period.
-Assuming causation isn't broken a churn model can be valuable asset to design interventions to improve retention
+A predictive model establishes causality between seemingly disparate events — e.g., low balance in wallet, app errors while loading money during the observation period — and the probability that a customer may never return due to a degraded experience.
+A predictive model trained on historical data of causation predicts probability of churn in the prediction period.
+Assuming causation isn't broken, a churn model can be a valuable asset to design interventions to improve retention.

-The problem at hand is from the Fintech industry and that of a payments app that is used for paying in a hyperlocal market.
-While finger printing the consumers is easy it is often hard to understand what leads to early adopter disengagement.
-Thanks to the subject nature of the problem there is a plethora of streaming data that can be captured in big data system such as (but not limited to) app related issues, wallet charging related issues, balance in wallet, first transaction time frame, open marketing offers etc.
+The problem at hand is from the Fintech industry — that of a payments app used for paying in a hyperlocal market.
+While fingerprinting the consumers is easy, it is often hard to understand what leads to early adopter disengagement.
+Thanks to the subject nature of the problem there is a plethora of streaming data that can be captured in a big data system such as (but not limited to) app-related issues, wallet charging related issues, balance in wallet, first transaction time frame, and open marketing offers.

-Overall, this problem looking at history of consumer experiences and then behavior and building prediction to predict in the future.
-Therefore, if low wallet balance in the past has lead to zero transaction in more recent times, the model generalizes that current low balances increasesw the probability in the future.
-Since the market is hyperlocal consumer profiles such as age, gender, purchase profiles are not great predictor of variability
+Overall, this problem looks at the history of consumer experiences and behavior, then builds a prediction to forecast future churn.
+Therefore, if low wallet balance in the past has led to zero transactions in more recent times, the model generalizes that current low balances increase the probability of churn in the future.
+Since the market is hyperlocal, consumer profiles such as age, gender, and purchase profiles are not great predictors of variability.

-The goal is to build a machine learning classification model that can predict probability of churn in current customers based on behavior of attrition in the past.
-Meaning Probability of 'No future interaction'
+The goal is to build a machine learning classification model that can predict the probability of churn in current customers based on the behavior of attrition in the past — meaning the probability of "No future interaction."

 Exploratory Analysis

-The bivariate jointplot shoes a ellipsoidal area with large concentration of churns.
-This is perhaps due to interaction of two bimodal distribution
+The bivariate jointplot shows an ellipsoidal area with a large concentration of churns.
+This is perhaps due to the interaction of two bimodal distributions.

 Predicting Churn

-Three machine learning models- logistic regression, random forest, xhboost for binary classification are developed with hyperparameters fitting using and f1 score is used as quality metric.
-The following are the ROC curves
+Three machine learning models — logistic regression, random forest, and XGBoost — for binary classification are developed with hyperparameter fitting using F1 score as the quality metric.
+The following are the ROC curves:

 The following are the classification metrics:

-The recall rate is key as this determines ability to target with retention engagement.
+The recall rate is key as it determines the ability to target customers with retention engagement.
 The model to be used is determined by factors such as budget.
-In this case the Random Forest model ought to be used
+In this case the Random Forest model ought to be used.

 Recall Rate